-As per previous studies utilizing the word blindness suggestion, RTs that were 3 SDs either above or below the mean were excluded from the analysis, which resulted in

-1.7% of the trials being removed from the analysis.
-4.6% of the data were counted as errors and were removed from the analysis of reaction times.
+As per previous studies utilizing the word blindness suggestion, RTs that were 3 s.d. either above or below the mean were excluded from the analysis, which resulted in 1.7% of the trials being removed from the analysis.
+4.6% of the data were counted as errors and were removed from the analysis of RTs.

-The data were entered into a 2 (Suggestion: Present, Absent) x 3 (Word Type: Incongruent, Neutral, Congruent) x 2 (Inhalation: Oxytocin, Placebo) mixed model ANOVA with Inhalation as a between-subjects factor.
-The results revealed no main effect of Suggestion, F(1, 34) = .024, p > .8, no main effect of Inhalation F(1, 34) = 1.683, p = .203, but a main effect of Word Type, F(2, 68) = 83.245, p < .001.
-None of the two-way interactions were significant: Suggestion x Word Type, F(2, 68) = .839, p > .4; Suggestion x Inhalation, F(1, 34) = 3.566, p = .068; Word Type x Inhalation, F(2, 68) = .238, p > .7.
-Finally, there was a significant three-way interaction where F(2, 68) = 3.287, p = .043 (see Table 1 for mean reaction times (and their standard deviations) in each condition and interference and facilitation effects in each condition).
+The data were entered into a 2 (Suggestion: Present, Absent) × 3 (Word Type: Incongruent, Neutral, Congruent) × 2 (Inhalation: Oxytocin, Placebo) mixed model ANOVA with inhalation as a between-subjects factor.
+The results revealed no main effect of Suggestion, F(1, 34) = 0.024, P > 0.8, no main effect of inhalation F(1, 34) = 1.683, P = 0.203, but a main effect of Word Type, F(2, 68) = 83.245, P < 0.001.
+None of the two-way interactions were significant: Suggestion × Word Type, F(2, 68) = 0.839, P > 0.4; Suggestion × Inhalation, F(1, 34) = 3.566, P = 0.068; Word Type × Inhalation, F(2, 68) = 0.238, P > 0.7.
+Finally, there was a significant three-way interaction where F(2, 68) = 3.287, P = 0.043 [see Table 1 for mean RTs (and their standard deviations) in each condition interference and facilitation effects in each condition].

-The three-way interaction was non-orthogonally decomposed into two 2 x 2 x 2 interactions to investigate the effects of the experimental manipulations on Stroop interference and Stroop facilitation effects separately.
-A 2 (Suggestion: Present, Absent) x 2 (Word Type: Incongruent, Neutral) x 2 (Inhalation: Oxytocin, Placebo) ANOVA indicated a significant three-way interaction where F(1, 34) = 5.444, p = .026.
+The three-way interaction was non-orthogonally decomposed into two 2 × 2 × 2 interactions to investigate the effects of the experimental manipulations on Stroop interference and Stroop facilitation effects separately.
+A 2 (Suggestion: Present, Absent) × 2 (Word Type: Incongruent, Neutral) × 2 (Inhalation: Oxytocin, Placebo) ANOVA indicated a significant three-way interaction where F(1, 34) = 5.444, P = 0.026.

-To test for the expected effect of suggestion on interference in the placebo condition the data were submitted into a Suggestion and Word Type interaction analysis which revealed a significant interaction F(1, 17) = 4.088, p = .029 (one-tailed).
-Critically, there was no such interaction in the Oxytocin condition where F(1, 17) = 1.481, p = .240.
+To test for the expected effect of suggestion on interference in the placebo condition, the data were submitted into a Suggestion and Word Type interaction analysis which revealed a significant interaction F(1, 17) = 4.088, P = 0.029 (one-tailed).
+Critically, there was no such interaction in the Oxytocin condition where F(1, 17) = 1.481, P = 0.240.
 This non-significant two-way interaction is consistent with either evidence for no reduction of the interference effect or simply with the absence of evidence for a reduction.
-To determine if there was evidence for no effect of the suggestion, we used a Bayes Factor (Dienes, 2008, 2011), where we contrasted the theory that the suggestion had some effect with the null hypothesis that the suggestion had no effect.
-We modeled the predictions of the theory of some effect with a uniform between 0 and 35ms i.e. any effect was as plausible as any other in the full range (35ms is the size of the effect in the Placebo condition, rounded up, so defines the largest amount by which the suggestion could reduce the effect).
-The Bayes Factor was .26, indicating there is evidence supporting the null hypothesis (.33 and below being the cut off for strong evidence for the null).
+To determine whether there was evidence for no effect of the suggestion, we used a Bayes factor (Dienes, 2008, 2011), where we contrasted the theory that the suggestion had some effect with the null hypothesis that the suggestion had no effect.
+We modelled the predictions of the theory of some effect with a uniform between 0 and 35 ms, i.e. any effect was as plausible as any other in the full range (35 ms is the size of the effect in the Placebo condition, rounded up, so defines the largest amount by which the suggestion could reduce the effect).
+The Bayes factor was 0.26, indicating there is evidence supporting the null hypothesis (0.33 and below being the cut off for strong evidence for the null).
 That is, there is evidence that the suggestion had no effect in the oxytocin condition.
-This is the key, surprising finding of the present study: Oxytocin impedes the effect of the word blindness suggestion on Stroop task performance.
+This is the key, surprising finding of this study: oxytocin impedes the effect of the word blindness suggestion on Stroop task performance.

-In contrast to the Stroop interference data, the 2 (Suggestion: Present, Absent) x 2 (Word Type: Neutral, Congruent) x 2 (Inhalation: Oxytocin, Placebo) ANOVA did not reveal a significant 3-way interaction F < 1.
+In contrast to the Stroop interference data, the 2 (Suggestion: Present, Absent) $\times$ 2 (Word Type: Neutral, Congruent) $\times$ 2 (Inhalation: Oxytocin, Placebo) ANOVA did not reveal a significant three-way interaction F < 1.